 Recruiting services offered by the Career Development Office (CDO):

-*When recruiters come to campus, they interview people from a “closed list” and an “open list.”
-They get to choose who makes the closed list based on a resume book.
-You, as a student, will have a chance to get on the open list with a winning “bid.”
+*Before recruiters come to campus to interview, they select students for their “closed” list, based on your application and/or prior networking opportunities.
+In addition, for internship recruiting, recruiters interview students on their “open” list – which is determined by bidding (with the highest bidders gaining slots).
 Every Tuck student is allotted the same number of points in order to bid for interviews with the companies of their choosing.
 This is a fantastic opportunity for career switchers, whose resume itself might seem less competitive.
 You'll hear about this in more detail as a student!

 Up next: Networking and Application Materials